 How to Apply – REQUIRED DOCUMENTATION:

 - An Equity and Diversity Statement about your teaching or other experiences, successes, and challenges in working with a diverse student population (maximum two pages, single-spaced).
 For further information and guidelines, please visit: : http://www.csulb.edu/sites/default/files/groups/faculty-affairs/equity_and_diversity_statement_tt_2019.pdf

 - Letter of application addressing the minimum and desired/preferred qualifications.

 - Copy of transcript from institution awarding highest degree.

 - Names and contact information for three references.

 - Three current signed letters of recommendation.

-Dr. Nancy Martin, Chair, Search Committee
+Kerry Woodward, Chair, Search Committee

 California State University, Long Beach